liquidev/rapid/README.md

    tradeoff is not as terrible as you might think, especially when using `nim c` (and not `nim cpp` or something else).

+## Contributing

+When contributing code, closely follow the [coding style guidelines](code_style.md).

 ## Legal

 The rapid game engine is licensed under the MIT license.
-It makes use of third-party libraries, which must be properly attributed within products making use of rapid.
+It makes use of third-party libraries, which must be properly attributed within software making use of rapid.

 The `lib/licenses` module has the licenses available at compile-time.
-Check it out for instructions on including the licenses in your game.
+Check it out for instructions on including the licenses in your software.